 These types of car insurance coverage typically make up what’s called a full-coverage policy, but there are other coverage add-ons you may want to consider, including roadside assistance, new car replacement, and rental car reimbursement coverage.

-When you buy a policy, you'll also have to choose a deductible amount for certain types of coverage, like comprehensive and collision coverage.
+When you use an auto insurance calculator, you'll also have to choose a deductible amount for certain types of coverage, like comprehensive and collision.
 A car insurance deductible is the amount you'll need to pay out of pocket per-claim.
 Setting a higher deductible means lower rates, but it also means you'll need to foot more of the bill yourself if you ever actually need to use your coverage.

 → Read more about what types of coverage a regular insurance policy includes